Air Quality Unhealthy Due To Increased Vehicular Emissions - UrduPoint

 World Health Organization (WHO) in it's reports had claimed air pollution to cause huge number of premature deaths.
 PM 2.5 had been found hazardous pollutant which could penetrate into human blood through lungs cells.

-According to the daily ambient air quality report of the federal capital by Pakistan Environmental Protection Agency (EPA), the 24 hours average ratio of nitrogen dioxide (NO2) and Sulphur dioxide (SO2) were 18.21 micrograms per cubic meter (mg/ m) and 11.3 mg/m respectively against the respective National Environmental Quality Standards (NEQS) of 80 mg/m and 120mg/m.
+According to the daily ambient air quality report of the federal capital by Pakistan Environmental Protection Agency (EPA), the 24 hours average ratio of nitrogen dioxide (NO2) and Sulphur dioxide (SO2) were 25.82 micrograms per cubic meter (mg/ m³) and 13.77 mg/m³ respectively against the respective National Environmental Quality Standards (NEQS) of 80 mg/m³ and 120mg/m³.

 The data was recorded by calibrated air quality monitors fixed at particular positions with proper readings.
 However, concentrations of PM2.5 during the day and evening times were recorded slightly high, whereas the overall ambient air quality of the federal capital was not healthier today.